cauwt/articles/indicator_matrix_en.md

 ![](img/im_14_en.png)

 The product suites related to indicator matrix should be implemented according to corresponding stages of life-cycle of the matrix.
 Through the product suites, we get an interconnected data flow and realize the management of indicator matrix on the aspects of unification, automation, normalization and flow processing.
-The essential goal of building indicator matrix is to serve business and bring data value to achieve data-driven business value, so the core dicipline is "light standard, heavy scenario, and changing from administration to service style".By integrate tools, products, techniques and organizations, we should be to increase the data usage frequency of business users and speed up business's innovation and iteration.
+The essential goal of building indicator matrix is to serve business and bring data value to achieve data-driven business value, so the core discipline is "light standard, heavy scenario, and changing from administration to service style".By integrate tools, products, techniques and organizations, we should be to increase the data usage frequency of business users and speed up business's innovation and iteration.

 In the above graph, Indicator Dictionary is a product strongly related to indicator matrix methodology.
 It's aim and value: